nci/scores/README.md

 >
 > **A list of over 50 metrics, statistical techniques and data processing tools contained in `scores` is [available here](https://scores.readthedocs.io/en/stable/included.html).**

-`scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of forecasts, predictions or models.
-It primarily supports the geoscience communities; in particular, the meteorological, climatological and oceanographic communities. `scores` supports labelled n-dimensional (multidimensional) data and can potentially be used in other applicable fields, including machine learning.
+`scores` is a Python package containing mathematical functions for the verification, evaluation and optimisation of forecasts, predictions or models.
+It supports labelled n-dimensional (multidimensional) data, which is used in many scientific fields and in machine learning.
+At present, `scores` primarily supports the geoscience communities; in particular, the meteorological, climatological and oceanographic communities.

 Documentation is hosted at [scores.readthedocs.io](https://scores.readthedocs.io).
 Source code is hosted at [github.com/nci/scores](https://github.com/nci/scores).